Arts and Cultural Education Organisations

 - School Recruitment – We identify schools strategically through existing east London borough networks.
 We work with school leaders to identify the projects that best meet their needs, ensuring buy-in from the start.

-- Match Funding – Our match funding for commissions through our network of partners, ensures schools with limited resources can still engage.
+- Match Funding – Our match funding for commissions through our network ensures schools with limited resources can still engage.

-- Cross-Sector Events – Connect directly with schools and cross-sector arts and cultural partners at termly events to promote your organisation and share best practice and innovation.
+- Cross-Sector Events – Connect directly with schools and other creative partners at termly events to promote your organisation and share best practice and innovation.
 Host events or lead the debate on a topic to raise your profile within the network.

 - Keeping Things Simple- We know you have limited capacity.
 We strive to make it easy to deliver projects, acting as an additional resource throughout.